ianlewis/repo-template/CONTRIBUTING.md

 This doc describes how to contribute to this repository.

-First, We'd love to accept your patches and contributions to my projects!
+First, thank you for contributing!
+We're happy to accept your patches and contributions!

 ## How can I help?

-There are many areas repositories that need help.
+There are many areas that need help.
 These are managed in GitHub issues.
 Please let us know if you are willing to work on the issue and how you can contribute.

-- For new developers and contributors, please see issues labeled `good first issue`.
+- For new developers and contributors, please see issues labeled [`good first issue`].
 These issues should require minimal background knowledge to contribute.
-- For slightly more involved changes that may require some background knowledge, please see issues labeled `help wanted`
+- For slightly more involved changes that may require some background knowledge, please see issues labeled [`help wanted`]
 - For experienced developers, any of the open issues are open to contribution.

 If you don't find an existing issue for your contribution feel free to